Level-Rank Dualities from $\Phi$-Cuspidal Pairs and Affine Springer Fibers: Introduction

-In \Cref{sec:exceptional}, we give evidence for \Cref{mainconj:1} in exceptional types, again excluding the Suzuki and Ree cases.
-More precisely, for explicit Hecke parameters that were either determined in \cite{lusztig_coxeter, lusztig_78} or conjectured in \cite{bm_93, malle}, we verify the partitioning of sets in (I), and the agreement of cardinalities implied by (II), though not the bijections: See \Cref{prop:exceptional}.
-Note that by \Cref{cor:singular}, it suffices to check pairs of \dfemph{singular numbers} $e, m$.
+In \Cref{sec:exceptional}, we give evidence for \Cref{mainconj:1} in exceptional types.
+More precisely, we verify the partitioning of sets in (I), and the agreement of cardinalities implied by (II), though not the bijections: See \Cref{prop:exceptional}.
+Note that by \Cref{rem:singular}, it suffices to check pairs of \dfemph{singular numbers} $e, m$.
 For (split) $\bbb{G}$ of type $G_2$ or $F_4$, we give the explicit details for all such pairs.